-We haven’t even mentioned the growing trend of incorporating glass into the walls of meeting rooms and private offices.
-Ever tried to move a glass wall eight feet to the right so that your meeting room can be split into two private offices?
+The growing trend of incorporating full-glass walls into private offices and meeting areas only further reaffirms this point.
+Ever tried to move a glass wall eight feet to the right so that your large boardroom can be better used as two smaller meeting spaces?
 I don’t recommend it.

 If you are using a moveable wall system, however, the glass panels can simply be detached from their neighbouring panels and reattached in the new location.

-Most office managers would hold onto the existing configuration until they absolutely need to change it.
-That leads to inefficient use of office space, as every unoccupied square foot costs money – with average net rates of between $11 and $18 in Halifax.
-At the same time, workers don’t get to enjoy optimal usage of their office space, which can have a pronounced effect on daily productivity.
+Most managers will hold onto the existing configuration until they absolutely need to change it in order to avoid the cost, and hassle, of knocking down and reinstalling drywall, painting and rewiring the electrical and data.
+That leads to inefficient use of office space, as every unoccupied square foot costs money – with average net rates of between $12 and $18 in Halifax.
+All the while their team is working in a floorplan that isn’t designed to meet their current requirements, which can have a pronounced effect on daily productivity.

 With a moveable wall system, you can immediately change the layout of an office in response to new business demands.
-Large meeting rooms – often the least efficiently used rooms in the office environment – can be separated into multiple smaller rooms when additional workers need to be accommodated.
+Large meeting rooms – often the least efficiently used rooms in the office environment – can be separated into multiple smaller rooms to accommodate more workstations or multiple meeting spaces.

 Are Moveable Walls Worth Buying?